 I am trying my hardest not to be an angry man.
 I survived the fierce and lengthy rage that engulfed me for the first two and a half years and I am doing well.
 These days, I fall into smaller holes and climb out, dust myself off, smile and go again.
 I do my best not to drag anybody into the holes with me.

 However, there is one fire that will always burn.
 I never want it to go out.
 That fire is Edward.
 It will not die until the day I do.
 I dream, however hopelessly, that it will be him that extinguishes it when I hold him again after my eyes close forever.
-But I don’t intend that to be for a very long time.
+He, and only he, can put it out.

 And I haven’t said a single swear word either.
 Things are clearly getting better.